Mathematics

 This course is designed to extend the fundamental concepts of calculus from the two-dimensional setting to those in three dimensions.
 Students begin the year with a review and extension of their knowledge of parametric and polar curves before embarking upon the calculus of vector-valued functions.
 The notion of a function of a single real variable is generalized to that of a function of several variables, allowing the generalization of the ideas of limits and continuity, the derivative and the integral.
 The limit definition of the partial derivative is introduced as a parallel to that of the ordinary derivative, and once computational fluency is achieved, applications such as optimization problems and Lagrange Multipliers are explored.
 The central theme of the integral is generalized to that of the multiple integral, as several coordinate systems are explored in detail, including the polar, cylindrical and spherical coordinate systems as aids to such integration.

-ALGEBRA SEMINAR 5 Credits
+ALGEBRA SEMINAR 2.5 or 5 credits

 PREPARATION: Current enrollment in Algebra 1 or Enriched Algebra

 This course is required for students “at promise” in Algebra 1 due to their level of math knowledge and skill as indicated on NJSLA Math assessment and/or achievement in their 8th grade math course.
-Teachers will identify student’s areas of weakness in algebra skills and tailor a learning program that will support the NJ Student Learning standards for Algebra 1 to build skill, strength, and self-confidence.
+Teachers will identify student’s areas of weakness in algebra skills and tailor a learning program that will support the NJ Student Learning Standards for Algebra 1 to build skill, strength, and self-confidence.
 Students will benefit from small group instruction when appropriate in this course.
 Students will receive a grade in this course.
 Additionally, students not originally identified but selected by their current math teacher may rotate into and out of this course on an as-needed basis if space is available.

-GEOMETRY SEMINAR 5 credits
+GEOMETRY SEMINAR 2.5 or 5 credits

 PREPARATION: Current enrollment in Geometry

 This course is required for students “at-promise” in Geometry due to their level of math knowledge and skill as indicated on NJ-SLA math assessment and/or achievement in their Algebra 1 course.
-Teachers will identify student’s areas of weakness in geometry skills and tailor a learning program that will support the NJ Student Learning standards for Geometry to build skill, strength and self-confidence.
+Teachers will identify student’s areas of weakness in geometry skills and tailor a learning program that will support the NJ Student Learning Standards for Geometry to build skill, strength and self-confidence.
 Students will benefit from small group instruction when appropriate in this course.
 Students will receive a grade in this course.
 Additionally, students not originally identified but selected by their current math teacher may rotate into and out of this course on an as-needed basis if space is available.

-ALGEBRA 2 SEMINAR 5 credits
+ALGEBRA 2 SEMINAR 2.5 or 5 credits

 PREPARATION: Current Enrollment in Algebra 2

-INTRODUCTION TO COMPUTER SCIENCE: 9,10,11,12 2.5 credits
+INTRODUCTION TO COMPUTER SCIENCE: 9, 10, 11, 12 2.5 credits

 This introductory-level course aims to teach students the foundations of modern computing.
 It covers a broad range of foundational topics such as programming, algorithms, the internet, big data, digital information, privacy and security, and ethics relating to the societal impacts of computing.
 Students will learn the basics of coding with a simple online platform which will enable them to learn organizational, analytical, and problem-solving skills in this semester-long course.

-COMPUTER PROGRAMMING: 9,10,11,12 2.5 credits
+COMPUTER PROGRAMMING: 9, 10, 11, 12 2.5 credits

 PREPARATION: Successful completion of Algebra 1